Williams House (Vassar College)

-Williams House (historically Williams Hall) is part of Vassar College in the town of Poughkeepsie, New York.
+Williams House (historically Williams Hall) was part of Vassar College in the town of Poughkeepsie, New York.
 It was constructed as the college's first building for housing female faculty.
 In 2019, the college proposed demolishing Williams House to build the parking lot for a new 50-room conference hotel, open to the public, to the objection of residents and community members.
+The building was demolished in 2022.

 History

 In 1910, President Taylor said that the college required an apartment house that "would give the women of our faculty an independence and a freedom from the constant calls of student life."

 Harriet Trumbull Williams of Vassar's class of 1870 donated $100,000 for this purpose, saying she "wished to contribute to the welfare of women.
 No group of professional workers seem to be more worthy of recognition through increased comfort in living conditions than those who have faithfully served Vassar College as professors and instructors".

 Williams Hall was built under the presidency of Henry Noble MacCracken.
 Both Williams Hall and Alumnae House, located above it, were designed by the architects Hunt & Hunt.

 The first residents moved into the central building in spring 1922.
 Notable initial residents included C. Mildred Thompson, Vassar's second dean, and Harriet Isabel Ballintine, a pioneer in women's physical education.

 The east and west wings, which were part of the original design, were completed in 1925.
 Dean Thompson moved into the first floor of the east wing.
 The first floor of the west wing was used for a dining room for the residents.